 Testing at the Sunny Isles Beach Government Center

-Mobile COVID-19 testing is available for ages 5 and up at the Sunny Isles Beach Government Center seven days a week from 8 am – 5 pm.
+Mobile COVID-19 testing is available for ages 5 and up at the Sunny Isles Beach Government Center Monday through Friday, from 10 am – 4 pm.
 Only the PCR nasal swab test is offered at this location.
 Results are typically returned within a few days.

 The mobile testing unit is located at the Sunny Isles Beach Government Center, 1st Floor Parking Garage, 18070 Collins Avenue.

 Pre-registration is available online at patient.nomihealth.com/signup/2?referrer=nomi_lp_fl-mdc.
 Walk-ups are also welcome.

 Miami-Dade County offers free testing for COVID-19 at drive-thru, walk-in and mobile sites.
 COVID-19 testing is available at no direct cost to the patient at Miami-Dade County sites.
 However, patients are required to provide health insurance information if applicable or personal information to assist with federal reimbursement.
 Due to high demand and limited supply, tests are limited to one test per person, per day.
 Visit miamidade.gov/coronavirus/testing-locations.

 COVID testing is also available at urgent care centers, pharmacies and community clinics.
 For more questions about COVID testing, call the State of Florida’s COVID-19 Call Center at 1-866-779-6121.

 For medical emergencies, call 911 and notify the dispatch personnel that you may have COVID-19.

 Every home in the U.S. is eligible to order four free at-home COVID-19 tests.
 The tests are completely free.
 Orders will usually ship in 7-12 days.

 Order your tests now, at the link below, so you have them when you need them.